Reporting obligations of supervised institutions

 Greater detail about the various templates comprising FINREP and COREP is available in the Scope section.

-The agenda, local, date and time are communicated by the Banco de Portugal to all supervised entities via email invitation.
+The agenda, location, date and time are communicated by Banco de Portugal to all supervised entities via email invitation.

 The new supervision guidelines' reporting requirements are transposed into the technology through XBRL language (eXtensible Business Reporting Language).